voxpupuli/puppet-archive/README.md

 * The parameter 7zip have been changed to seven_zip to conform to Puppet 4.x variable name requirements.
 * The namevar name have been changed to path to allow files with the same filename to exists in different filepath.
+* This project have been migrated to [puppet-community](https://github.com/puppet-community/puppet-archive), please adjust your repo git source.

 #### Table of Contents